-Draws are held every Monday and Thursday at approximately 10:38 PM with a cutoff of 9:30 PM to purchase tickets for that evening's draw.
+Draws are held every 7 Day a Week at approximately 10:38 PM with a cutoff of 9:30 PM to purchase tickets for that evening's draw.
 All draws are based on Eastern Time.

 On a Lucky for Life play slip, mark the QUICK PICK (QP) box on each play, or ask the clerk for a Quick Pick, to let the computer terminal randomly pick numbers.